-When someone has been arrested on felony charges, that person has certain rights under the constitution, one of which is the right to a bail hearing that determines if there will be a bail amount set, if a signature bond will be set (requiring no money down), or whether the person should be released on their own recognizance.
+When someone has been arrested on felony charges that cannot be heard in District Court at that time, that person has certain rights under the constitution, one of which is the right to a preliminary hearing that determines if there will be a bail amount set, or whether the person should be released on their own recognizance.

 Simply put, a bail hearing represents the difference between what may be a months long wait for that felony case to be heard by the court, or going home and enjoying relative freedom until that time.
 Having a competent attorney who is well versed in criminal legal defense and the bail hearing process is the first step in successfully petitioning for release until the criminal case is heard.

 What Is the Difference Between Bail and Bond?

 To the common observer, the terms “bail” and “bond” are interchangeable terms that describe the monies paid to secure the freedom of a person accused of a serious crime until their day in court.

 This is a fallacy, and the difference between the two terms is a crucial one for someone who is seeking to gain their freedom after being arrested on suspicion of a felony crime.
 Depending on the seriousness of the offense, this amount may be prohibitively high, high enough that the defendant cannot post it.

 In this event, a bond may be secured and posted on behalf of the defendant, usually by a company who specializes in providing bail bonds.
 It should be noted that this money is not part of the punitive process, but rather a way of guaranteeing the person will appear when their case comes before the court.